 Non-fiction, however, when matched up to a child’s interest can be a great motivator in getting them to read.
 Erica offers up great science books for kids!
 I hope you find some ideas here for your child’s summer reading list.

 Do your kids love science and learning about facts?
-Science picture books are a lovely way for kids to explore their favorite subjects and to discover something new.
+Science picture books are a lovely way for kids to explore their favorite subjects and discover something new.

 At What Do We Do All Day?
 I share a book list (almost) every Monday, and even though my older son loves non-fiction books, I have made very few lists featuring fact-based books.
 That is probably a reflection of my own interests, so I am extra excited to be able to share with Pragmatic Mom’s followers this list of science picture books my boys have really enjoyed!